svenssona/VehicleSim/answersLab2a.md

 ## Refactoring plan for lab2b

-1. Refactor Car to Vehicle.
+1. Refactor Vehicle to Vehicle.
-2. Add a marker interface Car.
+2. Add a marker interface Vehicle.
 3. Create an application class.
 4. Fix the cyclical dependencies by moving the actionlisteners from the view to the controller.
 5. Remove the point map from Drawpanel.

-Everything can be done in parallel except for Car -> Vehicle and the interface.
+Everything can be done in parallel except for Vehicle -> Vehicle and the interface.